pranav043/dilli-dining-backend/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your config.env file

 `PORT`: 8001